Carnegiea gigantea (Englm.) Britt. and Rose

 - Synonym(s): Cereus giganteus Engelm.

-- Country of Origin: Southern Arizona, southeast California and northwest Mexico
+- Country of Origin: southwestern USA, northern Mexico

 - Description: Large, columnar, ribbed stem to 60 feet high and 2 feet thick, ribs 12-30; spines 20-25, gray, needle-shaped to awl-shaped, 1/2 to 3 inches long, yellow in upper areoles; flowers white, to 5 inches long, closing next afternoon; fruit oblong, red, to 3 inches in diameter, edible.
 Spring and summer.